Dead Prez

-Dead Prez, often stylized as dead prez, is an American hip hop duo composed of stic.man and M-1, formed in 1996 in New York City.
+Dead Prez (stylized in lowercase) is an American hip hop duo composed of M-1 and stic.man, formed in 1996 in New York City.
 They are known for their confrontational style, combined with lyrics focused on both militant social justice, self-determination, and Pan-Africanism.
 The duo maintains an ethical stance against corporate control over the media, especially hip hop record labels.

 Career

-Background (1990–2000)
+Background (1993–2000)

-In 1990, M-1 headed to Tallahassee, Florida, to attend Florida Agricultural and Mechanical University where he and stic.man met and formed a relationship due to their mutual love of music and similar leftist political ideology.
+In 1993, M-1 headed to Tallahassee, Florida, to attend Florida Agricultural and Mechanical University (FAMU) where he and stic.man met and formed a relationship due to their mutual love of music and similar leftist political ideology.
 While there, their views solidified, M-1 becoming particularly interested in the Black Panther Party.

 M-1 joined the International People's Democratic Uhuru Movement in Chicago for three years, while stic.man remained in Florida.
 Burned out by the arduous labor of Uhuru, M-1 and stic.man chose to focus on music.
 Brand Nubian's Lord Jamar discovered them in New York City and signed them a deal with Loud Records.
-Although dead prez was not always Loud's top priority, they built a fan base due to their over-the-top performances (they have been known to ignite dollar bills and toss apples into the audiences, declaring that they must eat healthily).
+Although dead prez was not always Loud's top priority, they built a fan base due to their over-the-top performances (they have been known to ignite dollar bills and toss apples into the audiences, declaring that they must eat healthy).

 They had begun contributing songs to film soundtracks and made featurings on high-profile albums.
 Their first recorded song, "The Game of Life (Score)" appeared on the 1997 soundtrack to the film Soul in the Hole.
 In 1998 their song "D.O.P.E.
 (Drugs Oppress People Everyday)" was featured in the movie Slam.
 Also in 1998, they were featured on the skit "The Rain and the Sun" off Big Pun's album Capital Punishment, and in 1999 were featured on The Beatnuts' song "Look Around" off their album Musical Massacre.